QuickBooks Blog

 Currently, the employer’s payroll expense is a 6.2% Social Security tax and a 1.45% Medicare tax (7.65% in total).
 Each worker pays the same 7.65% tax through payroll withholdings.

 The current employer’s FUTA tax rate is 6% on the first $7,000 in gross income earned by the worker.
-If the wages are subject to a state unemployment tax, the employer can use a 5.4% FUTA credit, which reduces the FUTA tax to 0.6%.
 The total federal and state unemployment taxes will vary depending on each state’s unemployment program.
+Employers are responsible for passing the payroll taxes to the appropriate taxing authorities.
+This includes both the amounts withheld from employees' paychecks and the employer contributions.

-Here’s an example of how to calculate payroll taxes, if their total income for the year is $25,000:
+Here’s an example of how to calculate payroll taxes for an employee with a total income of $25,000 for the year:

 • Employee tax (FICA): $25,000 x 15.3% = $3,825